nKingchaos2284/Class1/notes4.md

 The <ul> element represents an unordered list.
 This is because the items are listed in no particular order.
 This results in identical bullet points being prefixed to each item in the list.

-If we wanted to list the items in a particular order, we would use an ordered list.
-To do this we would simply swap the <ul> tag for a <ol> tag, so that it looked like this:

 ### [Main/Table of Contents](https://nkingchaos2284.github.io/reading-notes/)